 Introduction and interpretation

-1.1 This practice direction provides for the procedure by which, in the circumstances set out in this practice direction, an application for a consent order for a financial remedy in connection with certain proceedings for a matrimonial order may proceed by electronic means.
+1.1 This practice direction provides for the procedure by which, in the circumstances set out in this practice direction, an application for a consent order for a financial remedy in connection with proceedings for a matrimonial order or for a civil partnership order may proceed by electronic means.

-1.2 References in this practice direction to “the online system” mean Her Majesty’s Courts and Tribunal Service’s online system known as the Online Financial Remedy Consent Order Service, which allows for applications to which this practice direction applies to proceed by electronic means.
+1.2 References in this practice direction to “the online system” mean HM Courts and Tribunal Service’s online system known as the Online Financial Remedy Consent Order Service, which allows for applications to which this practice direction applies to proceed by electronic means.

 1.3 References in this practice direction to “applicant” and “respondent” are to the applicant and the respondent in financial remedy proceedings.
-The applicant for a financial remedy could be either the applicant (petitioner) or the respondent in the connected proceedings for a decree of divorce and, in turn, the respondent in the financial remedy proceedings could be either the applicant (petitioner) or the respondent in the connected proceedings for a decree of divorce.
+The applicant for a financial remedy could be either the applicant (petitioner) or the respondent in the connected proceedings for a matrimonial or civil partnership order and, in turn, the respondent in the financial remedy proceedings could be either the applicant (petitioner) or the respondent in the connected proceedings for a matrimonial or civil partnership order.

 Types of applications which must proceed by electronic means